cran/httk/README.md

 dosimetry (also known as "RTK")
 ([Wetmore et al., 2015](<https://doi.org/10.1093/toxsci/kfv171>)).

+## Chemical Insights

+UL Research Institutes’ Chemical Insights Research Institute (ULRI-CIRI) is an independent, non-profit research organization (501(c)(3)) dedicated to advancing the understanding of chemical exposures and their impacts on human health.
+Building on UL’s 130-year legacy in safety science, we are committed to producing peer-reviewed, open-access research that serves as a trusted resource for the public and scientific community.
+CIRI develops data and tools that adhere to the FAIR principles [Wilkinson et al. 2016](https://doi.org/10.1038/sdata.2016.18): Findable, Accessible, Interoperable, and Reusable.
+Our mission is to provide trustworthy, scientifically grounded predictions of chemical behavior.

+We emphasize rigorous scientific peer review, and best practices in software development and engineering:
+1. Wherever possible, we integrate existing, peer-reviewed data and tools.
+2. When creating new data or methods, we submit them to external peer review to ensure quality and credibility.
+3. We try to make our research open-source where possible, and use continuous integration and testing to ensure high-quality software

+Our goal is to inform standards, support evidence-based decision-making, and protect public health.
+We are passionate about advancing scientific discovery and applying it to real-world health challenges.

+Visit the [ULRI Chemical Insights](https://ul.org/institutes-offices/chemical-insights/) website for more information and our latest research updates.

 ## Getting Started

 For an introduction to R, see Irizarry (2022) "Introduction to Data Science":